-Our net asset value as of was approximately \$ million.
-After giving effect to the sale of shares to be sold in this offering at the initial public offering price of \$ per share, the deduction of underwriting discounts and estimated expenses of this offering payable by us, and the application of the net proceeds as discussed in more detail under "Use of Proceeds," our net asset value would have been approximately \$ million, or \$ per share.
+Our net asset value as of March 31, 2019 was approximately \$4.1 billion, or \$15.26 per share.
+After giving effect to the sale of shares to be sold in this offering at the initial public offering price of \$ per share (the mid-point range of the estimated initial public offering price range), the deduction of underwriting discounts and estimated expenses of this offering payable by us, and the application of the net proceeds as discussed in more detail under "Use of Proceeds," our net asset value would have been approximately \$, or \$ per share.
 That net asset value represents an immediate dilution of \$ per share, or %, to new investors who purchase our common stock in the offering at the initial public offering price.
-The foregoing assumes no exercise of the underwriters' option to purchase additional shares.
-If the underwriters' option to purchase additional shares is exercised in full, the immediate dilution to shares sold in this offering would instead be \$ per share.
+The foregoing assumes no exercise of the underwriters' option to purchase additional shares is exercised in full, the immediate dilution to shares sold in this offering would instead be \$ per share.